SOFIA observations of 30 Doradus: II -- Magnetic fields and large scale gas kinematics: Introduction

 This paper is structured as follows.
-We analyse the gas kinematics in Section \ref{sec:gas_kinematic}.
-The analysis of the B-fields orientations and strengths are shown in Section \ref{sec:Bfields}.
+We analyze the gas kinematics in Section \ref{sec:gas_kinematic}.
+The analysis of the B-field orientations and strengths are shown in Section \ref{sec:Bfields}.
 Our discussions are presented in Section \ref{sec:discussions}.
 The conclusions are presented in Section \ref{sec:conclusions}.